-Except as otherwise provided by these by-laws or the Council (see section 3.6.1), the President, at his discretion, may appoint committees and boards with such duties, powers, responsibilities, and procedures as he may prescribe.
-The President, the Executive Vice President and the Administrative Vice President shall have the privilege of the floor at meetings of all committees and boards.
+Except as otherwise provided by these bylaws or the Council (see section 3.6.1), the President, Chairman of the Board, or his delegate, may appoint committees and boards with such duties, powers, responsibilities, and procedures as he may prescribe.
+The President, the Executive Vice President and the Administrative Vice President Chairman of the Board, the President and the Secretary shall have the privilege of the floor at meetings of all committees and boards.